makabaka1880/makabaka1880/README.md

 Check our some of my interesting projects:

 ### [🧠 PyLambda](https://github.com/makabaka1880/PyLambda)
-A Python implementation of the [Simple Untyped Lambda Calculus](https://makabaka1880.xyz/CS/theoretical/lambdacalculus.html).
+A Python implementation of the [Simple Untyped Lambda Calculus](https://makabaka1880.xyz/CS/theoretical/lambdacalculus.html), along with a powerful REPL intepreter.
 Delves into the foundational concepts of functional programming and serves as a playground for experimenting with lambda expressions.

 ![Performing beta-reduction of the successor function on Church numeral null.](pylambda-screenshot.png)

 ### [🎹 Overture](https://github.com/makabaka1880/Overture.rs)
 A terminal UI rendering middleware in Rust.
-Overture serves as a prelude to more complex rendering tasks, providing a solid foundation for building text-based user interfaces.
+Overture serves as a prelude to more complex rendering tasks, aims to providing a solid foundation for building text-based user interfaces.

 Below shown is an implementation of `Pomodoro` using overture.